 It’s that time of year again to make Santa’s cookies.
-But which are his favorite?
+It’s day 18 of the 25 days of baking and I’m asking, “Which cookies are Santa’s favorite?”
 Christmas sugar cookies of course.
 Santa loves seeing all the creativity and love put into decorating his cookies, just ask Buddy the Elf!

 Before I jump in to the decorating though, let me introduce you to my favorite sugar cookie recipe.
 It easy, delicious and perfect for gifting around the holidays.

 Cut out sugar cookie ingredients include flour, baking powder, salt, butter, confectioners’ sugar, egg and vanilla extract.
 Whisk the dry ingredients in one bowl and set aside.
 Beat the butter and sugar using a stand mixer or hand mixer.
 Add the egg and vanilla, and mix to combine.
 Slowly add in the dry ingredients and mix to combine.

 This recipe does not require you to chill the dough.
 So right away you can flour your work surface and rolling pin.
 Roll the cookie dough out to 1/4-inch thick.
 Place on parchment-lined cookie sheet and bake at 400 F for 8 minutes.

 Cutting out sugar cookies can be easy with a few tips.